PayPal

 • Product list & product detail pages: Show estimated installment amounts to encourage higher-value purchases.

-• Cart page: Remind users they can split payments.
+• Cart page: Remind customers they can split payments.

 • Checkout page: Clearly surface BNPL as a payment option.

 BNPL is not supported for subscription-based products.
 Please use the button with the billing agreement logic instead.
 For one-time purchases, you can offer BNPL.
-If your account and the user's account are eligible for BNPL, the BNPL flow will be available.
+If your account and the customer's account are eligible for BNPL, the BNPL flow is available.

 Key conditions: